 Phasing out coal at our Rheinberg plant

 Our soda ash plant in Rheinberg, Germany is switching from coal to biomass to produce energy.
 This project, which is operational from mid-2021, will cut the site’s CO2 emissions by more than 30% (-190 kt CO2/y).
 It also brings us a step closer to our objective to phase -out coal from energy production by 2030.

 Reducing pressure on biodiversity

-Increasing business impact across the entire value chain
+Lowering our customers’ overall climate impact along the entire value chain